 The simple Critical CSS generator is based on a browser-trick that was originally published by Google engineer Paul Kinlan.
 The snippet uses a Chrome innovation called getMatchedCSSRules that was deprecated and has been removed since Chrome 63.

-The simple Critical CSS generator uses an enhanced version of the snippet and supports modern browsers via a polyfill.
+The simple Critical CSS generator uses an enhanced version of the snippet and supports modern browsers via a polyfill for getMatchedCSSRules.
 An added feature is the ability to set the viewport to support responsive designs.

-The quality of the simple critical CSS generator is often not that well but it can provide a good start base for designers that want to manually write pixel perfect Critical CSS.
+The quality of the simple critical CSS generator is often not that well but it can provide a quick extract.

-The advanced Critical CSS generator goes a few steps further than Penthouse.js.
-It uses PostCSS instead of csstree for improved CSS parsing and it is enhanced in many ways to provide a better quality (more accurate) result, for example by enabling to calculate the Critical CSS based on multiple viewports.
+The generator goes a few steps further than Penthouse.js.
+It uses PostCSS instead of csstree for improved CSS parsing (for example: it accepts malformed CSS) and it is enhanced in many ways to provide a more accurate result.

 What makes the generator truly different is that it outputs pure and unfiltered Critical CSS and does not apply any compression or optimization techniques.
 The output of the generator is thereby reliable.
 No CSS code goes missing without the control of the configuration.